And, I’m back. I guess. I think. Maybe. Anyway, here I am today.

 But there were comments and questions from readers that I promised to address, but with my customary procrastination, I kept pushing back.
 Because of the most current wave of “standing against divorce” tweets and posts, and its implications for folk in truly sucky, toxic marriages, I feel the need to expand on what I’ve written in the past.

 The following statements are my givens from which further discussion proceeds; no debate, no discussion, they are my building blocks from which I begin a further discussion.
-If you want the background for them, read the posts that I have linked to, above, but know that I believe to be biblical.
+If you want the background for them, read the posts that I have linked to, above, but know that I believe them to be biblical.

 Given #2: Marriage is an institution created by God, but it was not created with spiritual permanency; it is not eternal in its essence.